ignithor/ARP_assignments/README.md

 - drone_parameters.json

 #### wrappers
-The wrappers.c file provides custom wrapper functions for system calls, enhancing them with detailed error handling and logging.
+The `wrappers.c` file provides custom wrapper functions for system calls, enhancing them with detailed error handling and logging.
 These functions ensure robust error reporting and graceful program termination in case of failures.
+In all of the functions above, if an error occurs, the message should be added to the log file.

 #### utility
-The utility.c file provides various utility functions, such as reading configuration parameters from a JSON file and tokenizing strings.
+The `utility.c` file provides various utility functions, such as reading configuration parameters from a JSON file and tokenizing strings.
 These functions support the main program by handling common tasks and simplifying code reuse.

 #### constant
-The constants.h file defines essential constants and macros used throughout the project, such as file paths, simulation dimensions, and limits for various parameters.
+The `constants.h` file defines essential constants and macros used throughout the project, such as file paths, simulation dimensions, and limits for various parameters.
 It centralizes configuration values, ensuring consistency and ease of maintenance across the codebase.

 #### droneDataStructs
-The droneDataStructs.h file defines key data structures of  force, pos, and velocity, used to represent the drone's physical properties.
+The `droneDataStructs.h` file defines key data structures of  force, pos, and velocity, used to represent the drone's physical properties.
 These structures facilitate the organization and manipulation of the drone's state within the simulation.

 #### drone_parameters.json
-The drone_parameters.json file provides configuration settings for the drone simulation, including parameters for the drone's physical properties and input controls.
+The `drone_parameters.json` file provides configuration settings for the drone simulation, including parameters for the drone's physical properties and input controls.
 It allows for easy adjustment and tuning of simulation behavior through a structured JSON format.